A mari usque ad mare

 A mari usque ad mare ([aː ˈmariː ˈuːskʷɛ ad ˈmarɛ]; D'un océan à l'autre, [dœ̃nɔseˈã aˈloʊ̯tʁ]; From sea to sea) is the Canadian national motto.
 The phrase comes from the Latin Vulgate translation of Psalm 72:8 in the Bible:

 "Et dominabitur a mari usque ad mare, et a flumine usque ad terminos terrae"(King James Bible: "He shall have dominion also from sea to sea, and from the river unto the ends of the earth").

 History

-The first recorded use of the phrase to represent Canada was by George Monro Grant, who was Sandford Fleming's secretary and a Presbyterian minister who used the phrase in his sermons.
+An early use of the phrase was by George Monro Grant, who wrote a book called Ocean to Ocean about the geographic span of Canada, and who was Sandford Fleming's secretary and a Presbyterian minister who used the phrase in his sermons.
 His great-grandson Michael Ignatieff suggests that Grant used the phrase in a nation-building effort during the construction of the Canadian Pacific Railway.
 The use of the word "dominion" in the verse reflected the common use of the name "Dominion of Canada" for the new country.